core-wg/comi/draft-ietf-core-comi.md

 invocation of "ACTION" and "RPC" resources.
 Refer to {{rpc}} for details on "ACTION" and "RPC" resources.

-A request to create data node resource is sent with a confirmable CoAP POST message.
+A request to create a data node resource is sent with a confirmable CoAP POST message.
-The URI specify the data node to be instantiated.
-In the case of a YANG list, the URI point on the list, not the list instance to be created.
+The URI specifies the data node to be instantiated at the exception of list intances.
+In this case, for compactness, the URI specifies the list for which an instance is created.

 ~~~~
 FORMAT: